charlesneimog/py4pd/docs/pd-users/methods.md

 ### <h3 align="center"> <code>pip</code> </h3>

-When you `set` some function and see some error related with `ModuleNotFoundError: No module named somemodule`, you need to use `pip` to install this module.
+When you `set` some function and see some error related to `ModuleNotFoundError:` No module named some module`, you` need to use `pip` to install this module.

 <div class="grid cards" markdown>